 Today is the 100th anniversary of the start of World War I. At least it is considered the anniversary.
 This is the day Gavrilo Princip shot Archduke Franz Ferdinand of Austria and his wife Sophie in the city of Sarajevo.
 The Austrians blamed the Serbs and in July delivered an ultimatum they surely knew would be rejected.
 The point was to provoke war with the Serbs, which it did.
 In a month the great powers of Europe were aligned against one another in what would be a massively brutal war.
 Close to 40 million men were killed, wounded or went missing in 51 months of war.

 The Great War has got slighted in the history books, but that may be changing.
-Outside the Rousseauist bubble, more and more of us are taking a fresh look at this war in the context of civilizational suicide.
+Outside the Left, more people are taking a fresh look at this war.
 Watching the American ruling class feverishly try to flood the country with third world peasants in an attempt to break the back of the middle-class, one cannot help but think things are headed to a dramatic denouement.
 One hundred years ago the ruling elites of the civilized world tried to commit suicide.
 They seem to be at it again.

-Similarly, no one outside the Rousseauist bubble can figure out why our current rulers want to destroy their countries.
+Similarly, no one outside the Left can figure out why our current rulers want to destroy their countries.
 Pat Buchanan famously noted that we may be the first civilization in history in which the ruling elite despises that which holds them up as elites.
-The drive to bring in 50 million exotic peasants to destroy the American middle-class is an act of suicide.
+The drive to bring in exotic peasants to destroy the America is an act of suicide.
 The sorts of leaders these peasants favor tend to murder the types of leaders we have in place.

 Today as 100 years ago, the causes and explanation are complicated.
 You really can’t point to one thing to place the blame.
-Part of our trouble today is due to the strange religious-political cult that dominates American politics.
+Part of our trouble today is due to the strange ideology that dominates American politics.
 It is a toxic blend of Utopian lunacy and rage against the limits of nature.
 The collapse of Christianity as an active part of people’s lives means there is no transcendent alternative to the Utopian scheming.
-What fills the void is the sterile conservatism we see in the pages of National Review and the platform of the GOP.
+What fills the void is the sterile conservatism we see in the pages of National Review.

 The years leading to the Great War had a similar feel.
 Europe had abandoned Christianity following the 30 Years War.
 What came to fill the void was a strange nationalism that was loosely based on blood and soil.
-Contemporaneous accounts give one the sense that imperialism had run its course and everyone knew it could not last.
+Contemporaneous accounts give one the sense that imperialism had run its course.
 The Great War was the way to find out what came next.
-But, there were economic forces as work, in addition to good old fashion human error.